 '''

-raw_input("Hit ENTER to quit")
+input("Hit ENTER to quit")

 '''

 Which simply displays the message and waits for the user to hit the ENTER or Return key.
-We will discuss raw\input() in a future topic.
+We will discuss input () in the next topic.

-The second technique uses the Windows Explorer settings.
+- The second technique uses the Windows Explorer settings.
 The procedure is fairly standard but may vary according to the version of Windows you have.
-I will describe Windows XP Home.

-First select a .py file and go to the Tools->Folder Options menu item.
-In the dialog box select the File Types tab.
-Scroll down till you find the PY file type and click on it to select it.
-Click the Advanced button at the bottom.
-In the new dialog select open from the list and click Edit...
+I will describe Windows XP Home. - 1.
+First select a .py file and go to the Tools->Folder Options menu item. - 2.
+In the dialog box select the File Types tab. - 3.
+Scroll down till you find the PY file type and click on it to select it. - 4.
+Click the Advanced button at the bottom. - 5.
+In the new dialog select open from the list and click Edit... - 6.
 In the new dialog you should see the Application... line say something like:

 '''

-E:\PYTHON22\python.exe "%1" %
+C:\PYTHON3\python.exe "%1" %

 '''

-Edit it to add a -i after the python.exe, like this:
+Edit it to add a -i after the python. exe and before the \$1, like this:

 '''

-E:\PYTHON22\python.exe -i "%1" %
+C:\PYTHON3\python.exe -i "%1" %

 '''

-Now close all the dialogs.
+7. Now close all the dialogs.

 This will stop Python from exiting at the end of your program and leave you at the >>> prompt where you can inspect variable values etc, or just exit manually.
-(An alternative trick is to add a new option called Test alongside Open.
-This allows you to Right Click in explorer and choose open to run the program and it close automatically and choose Test to run the program finishing in Python.
-The choice is yours.)
+(An alternative trick, which I prefer, is, at step 5, to add a new option called Test alongside the existing Open.
+Set the Test option to the command line above, complete with -i.
+This allows you to Right Click in Explorer and choose Open to run the program and have it close automatically or choose Test to run the program finishing in Python.
+The choice of behaviour is then yours.)